lenewsad/IntuneEDU/IntuneEDU/add-apps.md

 4. The app will then upload to Intune for Education.
 Once the upload is complete, you can [install the app on devices](install-apps.md).

 > [!NOTE]
-> Sometimes you may run into an error that says "The app doesn't have an install file" or "No app installation file was added".
+> Sometimes you may run into an error that says "The app doesn't have an install file" or "No app install file was added".
 This means that the file didn't upload properly.
 Try to save and upload the file again to fix this error.

 ## Add popular apps